 The Analysis of Submissions will be released along with the final plan.
 This document will detail the comments raised, the response to those comments and whether any changes were made to the plan as a result of those comments.
-Find out more about the criteria used to analyse submissions.

 Please note that your submission will become part of the public record and will be available to anyone who requests a copy unless you specifically request otherwise.

 Adelaide International Bird Sanctuary

 The southern entrance to the national park is located 30 minutes north of Adelaide.
 The park covers 14,633 hectares, stretching along a strip of coastline between St Kilda and Parham.

 The park forms the core conservation area of the broader Adelaide International Bird Sanctuary, which extends beyond the park's boundaries.

 The park is a safe haven for tens of thousands of migratory shorebirds and is recognised as globally significant for shorebirds that use the world's biggest flyway, the East Asian-Australasian Flyway.

 To the Kaurna people, the traditional owners of the Bird Sanctuary’s lands and waters, the region is an interconnected landscape of profound cultural significance.

 Wetlands, mangroves, samphire and saltmarsh plant communities, coastal dune systems and mud flats form a mosaic of ecologically unique habitat.

 With its diverse coastal ecology and rich cultural history, this area has the potential to bring people together to strengthen local economies through nature-based tourism opportunities, delivering positive outcomes for people, the economy and the environment.